vectorgrp/sil-kit/docs/simulation/simulation.rst

 -----------------------------------------

 The lifecycle of the overall simulation is derived from the states of a defined set of participants.
-Changes to the system state can be observed via the SystemMonitor.
+Changes to the system state can be observed via the System Monitor.

 The set of participants that define the system state must be defined via :cpp:func:`SetWorkflowConfiguration()<SilKit::Experimental::Services::Orchestration::ISystemController::SetWorkflowConfiguration()>` before the simulation is started (see :ref:`above<subsubsec:sim-lifecycle-systemController>` for details).
 The system state is defined as follows: